• Skip to primary navigation

 Big BrutusMineral

-Big Brutus put the oooohs and aaahs in the backyard of the Heartlands!!!
+Discover the story of the largest electric shovel in the world.
 Miles before you reach this retired giant -- you can see it on the horizon south of West Mineral, Kansas.
 Standing beside it makes one aware of how fragile he or she is.
 There is more to Big Brutus than cold steel and long shadows falling across the Mined Land Wildlife Area.
 Big Brutus is not just a symbol of the past, but an eternal tribute to the mining heritage of Southeast Kansas and to miners all across this nation who toiled to support their families.
-Big Brutus is a museum open year round.
+Big Brutus is a museum open year-round.
 Hours vary with the season.
 Call (620)827-6177 for more information.

 Ottawa County Historical MuseumMinneapolis